What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Performance Optimizations for Real-Time Content Processing

 \subsection{Content-Based Caching}

-The system implements a \textsc{Redis} based cache to eliminate redundant processing when multiple users encounter the same content or when users reload pages.
+\diymod{} implements a \textsc{Redis} based cache to eliminate redundant processing when multiple users encounter the same content or when a page reloads.
 The cache key combines three components:

-This formulation ensures that identical content processed with identical filter parameters yields the same cached result, while different filter configurations or sensitivity levels generate distinct cache entries.
+This formulation ensures that identical content processed with identical filter parameters yields the same cached result.
 The cache operates across all users without compromising privacy since only the anonymous analysis result is stored with no link to user identity.

 When viral/popular content spreads across Reddit, the first user to encounter it triggers the full processing pipeline.
 Subsequent users with similar filters receive instantly cached interventions.
 This particularly benefits popular posts that appear on \texttt{r/all}, \texttt{r/popular} or trending subreddits where many users may have similar content sensitivities.